 If you have an urgent mental health issue and are in need of immediate care or assistance, please contact 911.

 If you are looking for a quick point of contact at NSCAD, please reach out to Bill Travis at the Office of Student Experience.
-His email is email@example.com and he is the Disability Resource Coordinator at NSCAD.
-He can help you schedule appointments or direct you to other resources.
+His email is firstname.lastname@example.org and he is the Disability Resource Coordinator at NSCAD.
+He can help you schedule appointments with the NSCAD Councillors, NSCAD peer mentors, or direct you to other resources.
 You can also call his office at 902.494.8313 during office hours on weekdays.

 Another useful point of contact is the SUNSCAD office located between the Student Lounge and the Learning Commons in the Duke block.
 Tara Fleming, our staff person, is available during office hours Tuesday-Thursday, and can answer questions about services available through the Greenshield Health Plan.
 Our SUNSCAD executives can also help you navigate NSCAD’s resources and other services in Halifax.

 As we work with the NSCAD University administration to create better mental health programming and policy, we have created this guide to help you navigate our current services.
 If there are services that you need access to that you don’t see here, please don’t hesitate to reach out to us!
 We need student feedback on current services so that we can work to improve them, and we will do our best to direct you to the resources you need in the meantime.

 What is mental illness?

 Mental illness can refer to a wide variety of mental health concerns, which can affect the way you navigate and function in your everyday life as they impact your mood, thoughts and behaviour.